modernish/modernish/README.md

     and error-prone quoting of nearly every variable expansion and command substitution is needed to cope with globally enabled field splitting and pathname expansion (globbing), and even then, pitfalls are where you would least expect them.
-Modernish introduces a a new way of writing shell scripts called the
+Modernish introduces a new way of writing shell scripts called the
     [safe mode](#user-content-use-safe):
     global split and glob is disabled, some other safer settings enabled,